wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 2.3.3.1 =
+* Suppressed the error messages on the correct mb_strpos() function call.
+If you still get mb_strpos() errors, update.
+* Added a FAQ note on getting the number of search results found.

+= 2.3.3 =
+* Suppressed notices on one mb_strpos() call.
+* Added a search variable "by_date" to filter search results, see FAQ for details.

+= 2.3.2 =
+* Fixed a serious bug related to taxonomy term searches that could cause strange search results.
+Thanks to Charles St-Pierre for finding and killing the bug.
+* Spanish stopwords are now included (thanks to Miguel Mariano).

+= 2.3.1 =
+* I fixed the highlighting logic a bit, the highlighting didn't work properly before.

+= 2.3 =
+* New highlighting option: HTML5 mark tag.
+Thanks to Jeff Byrnes.
+* Relevanssi can now highlight search term hits in the posts user views from search.
+Highlighting for search term hits from external searches will be added later.
+* It is now possible to add custom filtering to search results, see FAQ for details.
+Thanks to Charles St-Pierre.
+* Removed search result highlighting from admin search, where it wasn't very useful.

+= 2.2 =
+* Relevanssi used to index navigation menu items.
+It won't, anymore.
+* Translation and stopwords in Brazilian Portuguese added, thanks to Pedro Padron.

+= 2.1.9 =
+* No changes, I'm just trying to resurrect the broken Relevanssi plugin page.

+= 2.1.8 =
+* Including the popular microtime_float function caused conflicts with several other plugins (whose authors are just as sloppy as I am!).
+Fixed that.

+= 2.1.7 =
+* The index categories option wasn't saved properly.
+Now it is.
+* Fixed the %terms% breakdown option to show correct counts and added %total% to show total hit count.
+* Phrases are now matched also in post titles and category titles (before they were only matched against post content).
+* Post excerpts can now be indexed and searched.
+I would appreciate feedback from people who use this feature: do you use the excerpts in search results?
+If you use custom snippets created by Relevanssi, what you want them to display?
+* Set the constant TIMER to true to enable timing of the search process for debugging reasons.

 = 2.1.6 =
 * Title highlighting caused an error.
 That is now fixed.
 I also streamlined the highlighting code a bit.